 I kept seeing my life from a backwards perspective, one of being at the end of my days and looking at the line of my life.
 Was it of value?
 Was I of value?
 Did the people I love know that I loved them?
 Did I spend enough time with them, showing them that love?
 Did I contribute anything to the world?
 Did I live selfishly or did I give?
 Did I do more good than harm and right the wrongs I could?
 Was I kind?
 Was I brave?
 Did I live in a way I believed in?
 Did I do everything I wanted to do?

-Once these moments of crisis began to diminish, I realized what a valuable tool looking at life in this way was and started to use it consciously as a meditation.
+Once these moments of crisis began to diminish, I realized what an important tool looking at life in this way was and started to use it consciously as a meditation.
 Each day I would ask myself, If today is my last day, where am I in alignment with my values and where am I not?

 These questions began a probing into the very center of my life.
 Such a frank and honest reflection showed me exactly where I needed to make changes.
 When in the past a lot of these changes were avoided by saying that I didn’t know how to make them, or I couldn't because I had responsibilities that kept me bound, this time it was clear they should not, and could not, be avoided.
 They must be made at any risk.
 And so began the upheaval of my life.